CS3223-Team-X/CS3223/README.md

 We saw how different query execution trees have different performance results, which motivates us to query optimization.

 This simple query processing system uses “toy” data sets and an execution system that ignores many of the complex aspects of a real system.

-More information can be found [here](https://www.comp.nus.edu.sg/~tankl/cs3223/project.html).
+More information about this assignment can be found [here](https://www.comp.nus.edu.sg/~tankl/cs3223/project.html).

 ## Our Implementation
 1. Block Nested Loop Join (see code at: [insert file name](https://github.com/CS3223-Team-X/CS3223))